7 Best Sydney City Walks (Discover the CBD)

 Ballast Point Park in Birchgrove

-Ballast Point Park is an award-winning 2.6-hectare recreational area in Birchgrove on the Balmain Peninsula, offering panoramic views of the Harbour and the Sydney CBD skyline.
+Ballast Point Park is an award-winning, 2.6-hectare recreational area in Birchgrove on the Balmain Peninsula, with panoramic views of the Harbour and the Sydney city skyline.

 Once a bustling industrial site, this waterfront park beautifully blends its historical remnants with modern design, preserving the area’s rich industrial heritage.